BCDevOps/openshift-wiki/docs/OCP/RequestSSORealm.md

 ## Realm Creation Request

-To Request the creation of a new REALM IN OpenShift iRH SSO please post a request in slack #requests channel with the following info:
+To Request the creation of a new REALM IN OpenShift iRH SSO please post a request in Rocket.Chat #devops-requests channel with the following info:

 * Realm Name:                           (Note: lowercase, no special chars except -)